 Something that runs through the majority of Isbell's work is the conflict created by clashing generations.
 Often, these tell the story of a transitioning South where one side is holding on to tradition and heritage while the other is trying to progress, build and shake the status quo.
 There's a struggle there that Isbell doesn't just recognize and acknowledge, but one where he shares an empathy with on both sides.

 Most of all though, Isbell challenges you to think.
 You're often left to reflect after each song, story and album.
 You relate his storytelling back to your own life.
-It's what makes Isbell a generational voice and talent.
+It's what makes Isbell a generational voice and talent, recognizable for his southern rock sounds accompanied by the band The 400 Unit.

 15. "Stopping By"